-The Fauntleroy Terminal is in West Seattle, and from here you can head on a weekend getaway to Vashon Island or hop on over to Southworth, making it easy to access places like Port Orchard, Bremerton, etc.
+The Fauntleroy Terminal is in West Seattle, and from here you can head on a weekend getaway to Vashon Island or hop on over to Southworth.
+This makes it super easy to access places across the water in Kitsap County like Port Orchard, Bremerton, etc.

 4. Seatac International Airport is wonderfully close.

-For those who love to jet off to faraway vacations or just need to travel frequently for work, West Seattle is a *prime* choice to call home—you’re just about a 15-18 minute drive (depending where in West Seattle you live) to the terminals making this a great neighborhood for frequent flyers.
+For those who love to jet off to faraway vacations or just need to travel frequently for work, West Seattle is a *prime* choice to call home.
+You’re just about a 15-30 minute drive (depending where in West Seattle you live) to the terminals, making this a great neighborhood for frequent flyers.